 We understand this is the main reason you are reading this article is to find out the "nuclear engineer salary".
-There is nothing wrong with that of course the pay is one of the biggest reasons that people go to work everyday, not the only reason but certainly the main for a lot of people.
+There is nothing wrong with that, of course, the pay is one of the biggest reasons that people go to work every day, not the only reason but certainly the main for a lot of people.

 To quote the late, great Jim Rohn "your salary is equal to the value that you bring to the marketplace".
 This is certainly true when working in the nuclear industry and explains why there is a very good chance that you could get yourself a pay rise if you did chose to sector jump into the nuclear arena and get your own nuclear engineer salary.

 The above is from an article written by salaryexplorer.com which is a very well written and thorough account on the topic of a nuclear engineer salary.
 The numbers however do look a little high based on our experience.
-There are many roles that will demand a salary of six-figures in the nuclear industry but to say that it is 75% of all jobs is not what we have seen in our experience.
+There are many roles that will demand a salary of six figures in the nuclear industry but to say that it is 75% of all jobs is not what we have seen in our experience.
 The below from the Telegraph appears to be much more apt.

-It is very difficult to give a specific value or percentage increase you would get but as a guide the Telegraph reports that starting salaries in nuclear engineering begin at around £27,000 per annum, while those earning in the top 10% of the profession (principal engineers) bring home upwards of £110,000 each year.
+It is very difficult to give a specific value or percentage increase you would get but as a guide, the Telegraph reports that starting salaries in nuclear engineering begin at around £27,000 per annum, while those earning in the top 10% of the profession (principal engineers) bring home upwards of £110,000 each year.
 The average salary for all engineers working nuclear in the UK is close to £40,000 per annum (between £30,000 to £65,000).

 There are various roles available ranging from Principal Engineer to Design Engineer starting with Graduate Engineer.
 There are roles offered in all of the Mechanical, EC&I, Analysis, Process and CS&A functions.
-The major need for all of these roles revolves around the production of designs that satisfy a technical specification and any specific defined user requirements.
+The major need for all of these roles revolves around the production of designs that satisfy a technical specification and any specifically defined user requirements.
 There is a need to support these design by providing verification and validation of the designs, participating in any radiological and conventional safety reviews and providing the required documentation that enables the project to take the design from paper to realisation and ultimate implementation.
 It is also important that a nuclear engineer bring drive and innovation to any nuclear project being undertaken.

 The profile of an engineer in the Nuclear Industry is very much job specific when considering qualifications and experience.
 We do not aim to go into the details of each specific job role as we believe that you will actually find that the best place to look for job descriptions is on specific job advertisements themselves.

-To help you with this we have pre-searched a couple of search terms below to enable you to review and research further information about the specific requirements of any one role.
+To help you with this we have pre-searched a couple of search terms below to enable you to review and research further information about the specific requirements of anyone role.
 It is important here that you consider all of the candidate requirements for a number of roles that you are interested in to build a full picture.